Gender role: John Money

-In recent years, the majority of Money's theories regarding the importance of socialization in the determination of gender have come under intense criticism, especially in connection with the inaccurate reporting of success in the "John/Joan" case, later revealed to be David Reimer.
+The team concluded that gonads, hormones, and chromosomes did not automatically determine a child's gender role.

 West and Zimmerman

-Candace West and Don H. Zimmerman developed an interactionist perspective on gender beyond its construction of "roles".
+Candace West and Don H. Zimmerman developed an interactionist perspective on gender beyond its construction of "roles."
 For them, gender is "the product of social doings of some sort undertaken by men and women whose competence as members of society is hostage to its production."
 This approach is described by Elisabeth K. Kelan as an "ethnomethodological approach" which analyzes "micro interactions to reveal how the objective and given nature of the world is accomplished," suggesting that gender does not exist until it is empirically perceived and performed through interactions.
 West and Zimmerman argued that the use of "role" to describe gender expectations conceals the production of gender through everyday activities.
-Furthermore, they stated that roles are situated identities, such as "nurse" and "student", which are developed as the situation demands, while gender is a master identity with no specific site or organizational context.
-For them, "conceptualizing gender as a role makes it difficult to assess its influence on other roles and reduces its explanatory usefulness in discussions of power and inequality".
+Furthermore, they stated that roles are situated identities, such as "nurse" and "student," which are developed as the situation demands, while gender is a master identity with no specific site or organizational context.
+For them, "conceptualizing gender as a role makes it difficult to assess its influence on other roles and reduces its explanatory usefulness in discussions of power and inequality."
 West and Zimmerman consider gender an individual production that reflects and constructs interactional and institutional gender expectations.